lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 Ang3   0.17  0.21  0.12  0.09 0.10 0.16 0.15 0.02 0.11 0.23  0.25 1.00
 ```

-This correlation matrix is so big that you might wish to write code so that you can examine it in sections
+This correlation matrix is so big that you might wish to write code so that you can examine it in sections.

 ```r